Teófilo Chantre: Career

-Chantre first became known for his work composing songs for Cape Verde singer Cesária Évora, who he met in Paris in the 1990s, after a concert both performed in.
+Chantre first became known for his work composing songs for Cape Verde singer Cesária Évora, whom he met in Paris in the 1990s, after a concert both performed in.
 Shortly after, her producer asked me to write for her.
 He was responsible for three tracks on her Miss Perfumado album, which brought her fame and popularized Cape Verde music.
 This made him one of Evora’s favorite composers and the worked with her for decades afterwards.

 He has also collaborated with other artists such as Angolan singer Bonga, guitarist Bau, bass player José Paris, composer Amandio Cabral and his father, Vitorino Chantre, writing several songs with him.

 Chantre also wrote the lyrics for the song Ausencia, with music by Balkan composer Goran Bregovic, (sung by Evora) for the movie Underground, which won the Palme d'Or at Cannes.

 His work has found popularity in Europe and the United States as well as Cape Verde.
 His band contains musicians with whom he has worked for years: Jacky Fourniret on accordion; Fabrice Thompson on drums and percussion; Sébastien Gastine ondouble bass and electric bass and Kim Dan Le Oc Mach on violin.
 They have toured France and the rest of Europe, playing venues such as the 1999 Sfinks Festival and the Barakaldo Folk Festival.
 At the 2014 Festival Internacional Cervantino in Mexico, Chantre paid tribute to Evora, who died in 2011.